-- SC6.4.1 The Penalty or Penalties that may be imposed by a University Disciplinary Panel if the offence(s) is/are proved are: - i) A reprimand oral or written (a written reprimand will specify the length of time the reprimand will remain on file). - ii) In cases where there is damage to University premises or property (or that of one of our partners), a requirement to make good the cost, in whole or in part, of any damage caused (or to replace property damaged).
-The timescale during which any costs must be paid will be agreed with the University's Finance Office. - In the event of non-payment under the terms agreed above, all debts due to the University will be collected in accordance with the University's policy on Student Debt Collection. - iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by Student Accommodation for offences within University residential accommodation. - v) Exclusion from the University for a defined period of time. - vi) Exclusion from defined areas of the University or from defined activities for a period not exceeding one trimester. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
-This will include visits to any University premises or attendance at University events that have not been authorised under SC6.4.4 below. - SC6.4.2 With reference to the penalties outlined in section SC5.4, at the discretion of the Convenor of the Disciplinary Committee penalty ii) may be applied in addition to any other penalties. - SC6.4.3 If a penalty is issued, the Appeals, Complaints and Conduct Manager (ACCM) should be notified for the purposes of record keeping and future reference.

-SC6.4.4 If the penalty vii), as detailed in section SC6.4.1, is imposed, the Principal and Vice Chancellor will determine whether this precludes the student from attending any graduation ceremony or other University event.
+- SC6.4.1 The Penalty or Penalties that may be imposed by a University Disciplinary Panel if the offence(s) is/are proved are: - i) A reprimand oral or written (a written reprimand will specify the length of time the reprimand will remain on file). - ii) In cases where there is damage to University premises or

+In the event of non-payment under the terms agreed above, all debts due to the University will be collected in accordance with the University's policy on Student Debt Collection.

+- iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by Student Accommodation for offences within University residential accommodation. - v) Exclusion from the University for a defined period of time. - vi) Exclusion from defined areas of the University or from defined activities for a period not exceeding one trimester. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
+This will include visits to any University premises or attendance at University events that have not been authorised under SC6.4.4 below. - SC6.4.2 With reference to the penalties outlined in section SC5.4, at the discretion of the Convenor of the Disciplinary Committee penalty ii) may be applied in addition to any other penalties. - SC6.4.3 If a penalty is issued, the Appeals, Complaints and Conduct Manager (ACCM) should be notified for the purposes of record keeping and future reference. - SC6.4.4 If the penalty vii), as detailed in section SC6.4.1, is imposed, the Principal and Vice Chancellor will determine whether this precludes the student from attending any graduation ceremony or other University event.